Artist, Co-Founder, Art Director and Lecturer at The Cotswold Art Academy.

 At the age of 14 growing up surrounded by the vibrancy of colour and cultural diversity of North Africa, my creativity was stimulated by the world around me.
-I was strongly influenced by my mothers sister “Malika Kouskoussa” who remains a well established artist and lecturer of art in Algeria and is still my biggest critic.
+I was strongly influenced by my mothers sister “Malika Kouskoussa born Nekkache” who remains a well established artist and Art lecturer in both Algeria and France, and is still my biggest critic.

 I am an artist painter, sculptor and photographer.
 I have always used the three different mediums to express my feelings towards life and it’s surroundings.